nixworks/public/news/2016/10/3/index.md

 ##### Supreme Court of the United States
 ### [The U.S. Supreme Court declines to rehear President Barack Obama's 2014 plan (Deferred Action for Parents of Americans) to spare from deportation millions of immigrants in the country illegally, a case in which the justices split 4&ndash;4 in June.
 The justices' June 23 decision ("United States v.
 Texas") is final. ](/news/2016/10/3/the-u-s-supreme-court-declines-to-rehear-president-barack-obama-s-2014-plan-deferred-action-for-parents-of-americans-to-spare-from-deport.md)
-_Context: United States v.
-Texas, Deferred Action for Parents of Americans, Supreme Court of the United States, Barack Obama_
+_Context: Barack Obama, Deferred Action for Parents of Americans, United States v.
+Texas, Supreme Court of the United States_

 ##### Colombian peace agreement referendum, 2016
 ### [FARC leader Rodrigo Londono (Timoleon) says his troops will honor its commitments to the Colombian government, including the permanent cease-fire, despite voters rejection of the peace accord in Sunday's referendum.
 President Juan Manuel Santos calls the country's political parties to an emergency meeting. ](/news/2016/10/3/farc-leader-rodrigo-londoa-o-timolea3n-says-his-troops-will-honor-its-commitments-to-the-colombian-government-including-the-permanent-cea.md)